 KYCOM continues to receive national recognition for its commitment to educating osteopathic physicians who practice in rural areas that are medically underserved, particularly within the Eastern Kentucky region that the College's mission serves.
-KYCOM ranked eleventh of all medical schools in the nation in rural medicine and fifteenth in Family Medicine according to the U.S. News & World Report rankings of "America's Best Graduate Schools."
-For several years, KYCOM has ranked among the top four of all medical schools in the country with regard to the percentage of graduates entering primary care residencies.
+For several years, KYCOM has ranked among the top medical schools in the country with regard to the percentage of graduates entering primary care residencies.
 KYCOM is keeping its promise to ease the shortage of primary care physicians in rural Kentucky and Appalachia.
 Seventy percent of KYCOM graduates practice in a primary care specialty with approximately forty percent practicing within Appalachia.